jonvsgithub/Assignment2-Implement-the-Simple-Calculator-and-Design-the-App-UI/README.md

 Features
 --------
-Sign In Screen: A form where users can enter their email and password to sign in.
+Sign-In Screen: A form where users can enter their email and password to sign in.
-Sign Up Screen: A form where users can create a new account by entering their name, email, password, and confirming the password.
+Sign Up Screen: A form where users can create a new account by entering their name, email, and password, and confirming the password.
 Calculator Screen: A basic calculator that allows users to perform simple arithmetic operations.
 Project Structure
 The project is structured into different Dart files to separate the logic and UI of each screen:

-main.dart: The entry point of the application, which includes the main navigation setup. signin.dart: Contains the UI and logic for the Sign In screen. signup.dart: Contains the UI and logic for the Sign Up screen. calculator.dart: Contains the UI and logic for the Calculator screen.
+main.dart: The application's entry point, which includes the main navigation setup. sign-in.dart: Contains the UI and logic for the Sign-in screen. signup.dart: Contains the UI and logic for the sign-up screen. calculator.dart: Contains the UI and logic for the Calculator screen.